dmat1986/NYCBikeTrips/readme.md

 This a Django application that serves a web service API for bike trip information in New York City.

-The app takes in data from a csv provided by City Bike in New York City.
+The app takes in data from a csv provided by CitiBike in New York City.

 To create the database: